Get a Master's in Organizational Behavior Management

-This research center provides students an opportunity to discuss, research and present projects on many areas of OBM.
-Students work with faculty, fellow graduate students and members of other universities around the country while in organizational behavior management training to learn ways to apply OBM principles to modern business scenarios.
-Students present at conferences and work with outside agencies to develop solutions for business challenges, including behavioral safety, direct-line supervision of employees, improving staff performance, reducing absenteeism and staff training and development.
+This research center provides students an opportunity to discuss, research, and present projects on many areas of OBM.
+Students work with faculty, fellow graduate students and members of other universities around the country while in OBM training to learn ways to apply OBM principles to modern business scenarios.
+Students present at conferences and work with outside agencies to develop solutions for business challenges, including behavioral safety, direct-line supervision of employees, improving staff performance, reducing absenteeism, and staff training and development.

-A master's degree in Organizational Behavior Management (OBM) prepares individuals to become a Board Certified Behavior Analyst (BCBA), as well as an expert in helping companies identify the factors affecting productivity and efficiency.
+A master's degree in OBM prepares individuals to become a BCBA, as well as an expert in helping companies identify the factors affecting productivity and efficiency.

-Alumni with a master's in OBM from Florida Tech reside around the world, working in an organizational behavior management career as internal or external consultant for businesses, non-for-profit organizations and government entities on a host of workplace topics from employee management, productivity, procedures, change management, and efficiency.
+Alumni with a master's in OBM from Florida Tech reside around the world, working in an organizational behavior management career as internal or external consultant for businesses, nonprofit organizations, and government entities on a host of workplace topics from employee management, productivity, procedures, change management, and efficiency.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment and employment prospects.
-According to the Bureau of Labor Statistics, overall employment in psychology, such as an organizational behavior management career, are projected to grow 12 percent through 2022.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
+According to the bureau, overall employment in psychology, such as an organizational behavior management career, are projected to grow 12% through 2022.